edmand46/webm_bot/readme.md

 ![png](images/logo.jpg)

 ## Overview
-Telegram bot that receive links with video in formats(mp4|webm), download, convert if needed, and upload to telegram channel as video messages.
+Telegram bot that receives links with video in two formats(mp4|webm), downloads, converts if needed, and uploads to telegram channel as video messages.

 ### Requirements
 * NodeJS >= 8